 June 1, 2016 / Esther Choy

 We have all witnessed moments of incongruence: those times when a person’s words and body language don’t match—when we almost suspect they have their fingers crossed behind their backs.
-Or when the speaker at the front of the room isn’t sending out the emotional signals the situation requires—maybe by appearing too cheery during a somber occasion, or by looking unenthused when an organization has just made great gains.
+Or when the speaker at the front of the room isn’t sending out the emotional signals the situation requires—maybe by appearing too cheery during a somber occasion, or by sounding unenthused when an organization has just made great gains.
 As leaders striving to live our vision, we want to convey congruity.
 It’s a crucial part of being authentic.
 Yet moments of incongruity can easily snag us.

 Brooke Vuckovic, an executive coach and adjunct lecturer of leadership coaching at Northwestern University, has looked at incongruence in great detail.
 In this week’s blog, she shares how leaders can align words, actions, and subtle emotional signals, tailoring all of these to public speaking situations and tricky interpersonal business interactions.

 Imagine the following scenario.
 Your colleague Susan has been promoted to a position you spent years working towards, and now your boss is asking you how you feel.

 Glossing over your disappointment and saying, “No, that’s great that Susan got promoted when I didn’t,” will come across as incongruent.
 Your boss knows you are disappointed!